-Cordyceps Sinesis Extract: Highly prized by the Emperors of China for its restorative and energizing properties Cordyceps Sinesis is usually found in the mountain ranges of Tibet and Nepal.
+Cordyceps Sinesis Extract: Highly prized by the Emperors of China for its restorative and energizing properties Cordyceps Sinensis is usually found in the mountain ranges of Tibet and Nepal.

 Numerous clinical studies have shown that it increases energy, stamina and endurance levels.
-It increases oxygen carrying capacity, combats weakness and fatigue, boosts lung function and capacity.
+It increases oxygen carrying capacity(VO2 max), combats weakness and fatigue, boosts lung function and capacity.

 Beta Alanine: Beta Alanine is going to be there for you as you end your race.
 The final sprint at the end can often decide the outcome of the race.
 Studies have shown that beta-alanine can help cyclists to get a faster final sprint at the end of a race.

-Four capsules of EPO-BOOST endurance supplement provide 8 grams of Echinacea purpurea, an amount shown to significantly increase EPO production in athletes.
+Four capsules of EPO-BOOST™ endurance supplement provides 8 grams of echinacea purpurea, an amount shown to significantly increase EPO production and running ecomomy(VO2 max) in athletes.

 To help your body produce more red blood cells, it needs the raw materials to make them.
 That's why it's critical to take a specific mix of vitamins and minerals that ensure additional EPO results in extra RBCs.

 Here's how certain vitamins and minerals can bolster red blood cell production: